Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Maintaining, defending, or settling a lawsuit in a Washington court

-- Carrying on activities solely related to internal affairs, like meetings of members, managers, shareholders, etc.
+- Carrying on activities solely related to internal affairs, like meetings of LLC members and/or managers

 - Having accounts at financial institutions

 - Keeping offices for the management of the LLC’s securities

 - Soliciting or obtaining orders that take place outside the state before becoming contracts

 - A single, isolated transaction, completed within 30 days, that is not in line with a series of similar business activities

 Make a list of your business activities in Washington and then cross-check it with this one.
 If you find all of your activities here, you’re likely exempt from foreign qualifying.
 It might also help to check out the in-depth list in RCW 23.95.520.
 If you have questions, it would be wise to speak with an attorney.

 How to Foreign Qualify Your LLC in Washington